DIGITAL PROJECT DEVELOPMENT - 2021/2

 Indicative content includes the following:

-For tutorial, digital product design process is discussed in detail to support digital product development as well as digital marketing related to the digital product;
+For tutorial, digital product development is discussed in detail including elements such as design, build and marketing related to the digital product; examples of digital product may include web development or app development;

-Lectures will discuss the theory behind a key digital technology such as crowdfunding looking at industry and technical context in order to support the delivery of a project based on the digital technology so that students can reflect on how theory works in practice;
+Lectures discuss the theory behind key digital technology in order to support the delivery of a project based on the digital technology so that students can reflect on how theory works in practice; examples of projects may include crowdfunding or corporate challenges related to Digital Economy

 |Assessment type||Unit of assessment||Weighting|